Module evaluation surveys

 - modules where action has been taken following an earlier unfavourable evaluation.

-The option to carry out a ‘mid module snapshot’ is available through the Enterprise Survey for ‘long, thin’ modules delivered over 2 semesters.
-The survey opens at the mid-point and is available for students to complete for a 4 week period.
-Mid-module snapshot evaluations can also be easily carried out through short surveys in Minerva.
+For details on the option to carry out a ‘mid-module snapshot’ for ‘long, thin’ modules delivered over 2 semesters please contact TheLeedsPartnership@leeds.ac.uk.
+Mid-module snapshot evaluations can also be easily carried out through MS Forms or short surveys in Minerva.
 You could also consider sampling students or focus groups.

 Reporting and follow-up